Dermatologic Manifestations of Sarcoidosis

 Kveim-Siltzbach test

 The Kveim test is the most specific test for sarcoidosis.
-It is not commonly available because of difficulty in obtaining a validated antigen source, as well as a fear of transmitting infection.
+It is not commonly available, nor commonly used, because of difficulty in obtaining a validated antigen source, as well as a fear of transmitting infection.
 The Kveim test involves intradermal injection of tissue from the spleen or the lymph node of a patient with sarcoidosis.
 A biopsy sample is obtained from the area 4-6 weeks after injection and is histologically examined for noncaseating granuloma formation, which, if found, indicates a positive result.

 Tuberculin skin test

 Regarding the tuberculin skin test, patients with sarcoidosis have impaired delayed-type immune reactions.
-Two thirds of patients have cutaneous anergy to the tuberculin skin test.
+Two thirds of patients with systemic sarcoidosis have cutaneous anergy to the tuberculin and other skin tests.
+It is not known if cutaneous anergy is frequent in patients with cutaneous lesions of sarcoidosis with little or no systemic involvement.

 Biopsy

-The skin is the most easily accessible tissue for biopsy.
-Biopsy of all cutaneous lesions of sarcoidosis, except EN, is helpful because, histologically, EN is not specific for sarcoidosis.
-Obtaining a biopsy specimen is extremely important in confirming the diagnosis of sarcoidosis.
+The skin is the most easily accessible tissue for biopsy and is extremely helpful in supporting the diagnosis of sarcoidosis.
+Biopsy of erythema nodosum, however, is less helpful as it is not specific for sarcoidosis.
 Biopsy specimens need to be sent for histologic examination, and staining may need to be performed to rule out infectious causes of granuloma formation, including mycobacterial and deep fungal infections.
 Tissue culture may be appropriate in some clinical settings, especially if fungal or atypical mycobacterial infections are suspected.
-A biopsy sample of bronchial mucosa demonstrates the presence of noncaseating granulomas.

 Histologic Findings